Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Discussion Conclusions

 \subsection{Conclusions}

-We have described various methods for neutral pion reconstruction: one is the baseline analysis, one is a ML-based approach.
-The paper describes those analyses for a semi-exclusive analysis, with a different analysis presented in the appendix.
-These measurements were done in a beam with $E_\nu$ around 6GeV.
-We have also described the development of a semantic segmentation-based filter on the hits used in the neutral pion reconstruction and demonstrated that it allows a significant reduction of mis-reconstructed gammas and thus mis-reconstructed neutral pions.
-We expect significant increases in the final purity and efficiency of the analyses due to the improvement of the reconstruction purity from approximately 71\% to 89\% in the peak region (60 to 200 MeV) of the invariant mass distributions.
+We have described various methods for neutral pion reconstruction: one is the baseline approach, one is a ML-based approach.
+The paper describes those approaches for a semi-exclusive analysis, with a different approach presented in the appendix.
+These measurements were done in a beam with $E_\nu$ around 6 GeV.
+We have also described the development of a semantic segmentation-based filter on the hits used in the neutral pion reconstruction and demonstrated that it allows a significant reduction of mis-reconstructed $\gamma$s and thus mis-reconstructed neutral pions.
+We expect significant increases in the final purity and efficiency of the analyses due to the improvement of the reconstruction purity from approximately $70.7\pm0.9$\% to $89.3\pm0.7$\% in the peak region (60 to 200 MeV) of the invariant mass distributions (uncertainty is statistical).

 Additionally, we have seen that the semantic segmentation-based filter reduces instances where energy from other particles is included in the reconstructed pions.
 This allows the energy to be fully available to other reconstructions which enables an improved estimate of the neutrino energy.
 This approach thus provides a advantage over using multiple full event machine learning algorithms which may count features towards multiple quantities.
-It also is an advantage over the baseline reconstruction which lacked the sophistication necessary to separate energy from a gamma from that of other particles within the reconstruction cone (see Section \ref{sec:emshowerreconstruction}).
+It also is an advantage over the baseline reconstruction which lacked the sophistication necessary to separate energy from a $\gamma$ from that of other particles within the reconstruction cone (see Section \ref{sec:emshowerreconstruction}).

 This semantic segmentation based approach could be extended to include identifying the energy originating from protons, charged pions and more exotic hadrons.
 Such an extension would be particularly interesting for semi-exclusive measurements of neutrino-induced meson production.
 Semantic segmentation should be used to provide context to reconstructions in next generation experiments in High Energy Physics and should enable improved identification of $\nu_e$ appearance events.